dedis/cothority/PUBLISH.md

 both to be updated.

 To publish a new release of `@dedis/kyber`:
-1. update the kyber-version in `kyber/package.json`, commit and push to master
+1. update the kyber-version in `kyber/package.json`, commit and push to `main`
 1. publish the new kyber-npm using `kyber/publish.sh`
 1. create a signed and annotated tag on the latest commit (adjust with the updated version):